shopware/developer-documentation-vitepress/FEATURES.md

 ### `<CodeBlock>`

+`CodeBlock` component is just a wrapper with a default slot displaying content (usually code ```), and optionally name of the file.

 ![](./demo/public/examples/code-block.png)

 ### `<PageRef>`

+`PageRef` component displays `title` and `sub` with optional `icon`, linked to the `page` URL which is the only required attribute.
+It automatically fetches all the relevant data (including `title` and `sub`) from sidebar configuration.

 ![](./demo/public/examples/page-ref.png)

 ### `<Tabs>` and `<Tab>`

+`Tabs` and `Tab` components can be used for organizing contents in tabs.

 ![](./demo/public/examples/tabs.png)

 ## Sidebar auto-generation

-Sidebar can be automatically generated using the `buildSidebarNav` helper which traverses through all links (folders), builds a structure with metadata available on every page, and navigation config with `repo` property to change the source of .md files (for the "Edit on GitHub" link to work properly).
+Sidebar should be automatically generated using the `buildSidebarNav` helper which traverses through all links (folders), builds a structure with metadata available on every page, and navigation config with `repo` property to change the source of .md files (for the "Edit on GitHub" link to work properly).

 See `.vitepress/navigation.ts` to see how the sidebar is configured and auto-generated.